Diabetes Care at Home in East Lancashire and Ribble Valley

 - Nerve damage

-Our diabetes care plans are designed to help you manage the disease and prevent negative side effects.
-However, if you do face additional health complications, we can adjust your homecare service to meet your new requirements.
-You may want to read about our personal care and stroke rehabilitation services.
+Our diabetes care plans from our East Lancashire and Ribble Valley team are designed to help you manage the disease and prevent negative side effects.
+If you do face additional health complications, we can adjust your homecare service to meet your new requirements.

 Diabetes information and resources